Weisfeiler and Leman Follow the Arrow of Time: Expressive Power of Message Passing in Temporal Event Graphs: Detailed Experimental Protocol

+For the graph classification MLPs from the TGNNs and for GAT and our event graph neural network (EGNN) , we use a single output with sigmoid activation function in the final layer and train the model using binary cross entropy loss.

+We use a one-hot encoding (OHE) of node labels in the augmented event graph (cf.\ $\nodeLabel$ in \Cref{def:aug-ev}) as node features for EGNN and an OHE of the nodes for GAT.
+In the other MLPs the node features are obtained by the self supervised link prediction of the TGNNs.

+Since TGNNs produce time-dependent node representations, we consider multiple strategies to obtain graph-level inputs for the downstream MLP classifier.
+Specifically, we evaluate whether to use (i) all temporal node embeddings, (ii) only the last temporal embedding per node, or (iii) the mean over all temporal embeddings of each node.
+These node-level representations are then aggregated at graph level either via max pooling, mean pooling, or by directly concatenating node embeddings without additional pooling.
+The optimal combination of temporal selection and graph-level aggregation strategy is determined through hyperparameter tuning and reported in Tables~\ref{tab:hyperparameters}-\ref{tab:hyperparameters:tgn}.

-For all experiments we ran the Adam optimizer with a weight decay of $0.0001$ for 250 epochs with a 80/20 training/test split, and a fixed batch size of 200 (temporal graphs).
-We performed a grid search to tune hyperparameters (learning rate, width of GNN and dense classification layers).
-The optimal hyperparameters used to obtain the results for experiment A, experiment B as well as the comparison to the GAT model applied to the time-concatenated static graph as described in \Cref{sec:results} are reported in \Cref{tab:hyperparameters}.
+For all experiments we ran the Adam optimizer, with 100 epochs with a 80/20 training/test split.
+We performed a grid search to tune hyperparameters (learning rate, width of GNN and dense classification layers and the pooling).
+The optimal hyperparameters used to obtain the results are reported in Tables~\ref{tab:hyperparameters}-\ref{tab:hyperparameters:tgn}.

-More detailed information on library versions, parameter number of our models, as well as the computational resources used during training are included in the appendix.
-In the appendix, we further report the optimal hyperparameter values found in the grid search.
-Upon acceptance of our manuscript, we will make the code of our experiments as well as a container description available to ensure the reproducibility of our results.
+More detailed information on library versions, parameter number of our models, as well as the computational resources used during training are included in Tables \Cref{tab:hyperparameters} --\Cref{tab:libraries} .

 We ran our experiments on a container-based (Singularity) HPC environment with 4.512 CPU cores and 160 GPUs (122 x L40, 24 x L40s, 16 x H100).
 For our experiments we used a total of less than 30 GPU hours for training and evaluation.
+Upon acceptance of our manuscript, we will make the code of our experiments as well as a container description available to ensure the reproducibility of our results.